19hours/sg-statutes/Acts/Securities and Futures Act.md

 (e) such other factors and developments, whether in Singapore or elsewhere, as the court may consider relevant.

+[Act 34 of 2012 wef 18/03/2013]

 (6) In this section and section 236, “maximum recoverable amount”, in respect of each contravention by a contravening person means —

 (a) the amount of the profit that the contravening person gained; or

 (b) the amount of the loss that he avoided,

-as a result of the contravention, after deducting all amounts of compensation that the contravening person had previously been ordered by a court to pay to other claimants under this section in respect of the same contravention.
+as a result of the contravention, after deducting all amounts of compensation that the contravening person had previously been ordered by a court to pay, in respect of the same contravention, to other claimants (each being a claimant whose claim is one where the amount of compensation that the contravening person is liable to pay is specified under subsection (2) or (2A)(a)(i)).

 [SIA, s.
 104C]

+[Act 34 of 2012 wef 18/03/2013]

 ### Action under section 234 not to commence, etc., in certain situations